+Academic Offerings

-Academic Offerings 2016-2017 Sixth Grade Classes
+Sixth Grade Classes

-English 6 Core
+English 6 CORE

 Students will be engaged in learning many aspects of Language Arts, including listening and speaking.
 They will read both fiction and nonfiction, and focus on comprehension, analysis, and vocabulary.
-In the area of writing, they will focus on narratives, poetry, essays, research report, revision, and writing conventions.
+In the area of writing, they will focus on narratives, inform/explain and argumentative essays, revision, and writing conventions.
+Text: Study Sync (Online Text)